zonemaster/zonemaster/docs/public/installation/zonemaster-ldns.md

 to IDNA domain name format.
 In order to convert strings from whatever encoding you have to Perl's internal format, use L<Encode>.
-If you need any kind of control or options, use L<Net::LibIDN>.
+If you need any kind of control or options, use [Net::LibIDN].
 The included function here is only meant to assist in the most basic case, although that should cover a lot of real-world use cases.